Some “Flooring” Ideas for Your Kitchen

 Cushion vinyl might sound plush, but its paper backing and embossed-pattern construction place it at the bottom of the quality totem pole.
 It is especially susceptible to tears and gouges from high heels and the occasionally dropped kitchen knife.
 Keep in mind that the majority of the cost associated with the typical vinyl kitchen floor is installation labor.
 Therefore, if sheet vinyl makes the final cut for your kitchen, kick it up a notch with a better quality product such as an inlaid or vinyl-backed product.
 You’ll pay more for the goods upfront; however, you’ll end up spending less over the long haul.

 Vinyl tiles are an especially popular finish in “retro” style kitchens.
 Don’t confuse these with the cheap peel-n-stick tiles that are best left on the shelves of your local home center.
-These tiles are installed with the appropriate adhesive with great thought given to both color and pattern.
+These tiles are installed with the appropriate Water Proof Flooring Adhesive, with great thought given to both color and pattern.
 Vinyl-clad cork and a range of other vinyl tile finishes are available for style-conscious consumers who like the look and feel of vinyl.
 Unlike sheet goods, vinyl tiles can be relatively expensive both in terms of material and the labor to install them.

 Floating floors continue to grow in popularity as an option.
 As the name implies, a floating floor is neither nailed nor glued to the substrate.
 Instead, the material – consisting of planks or tiles – is installed over a foam pad.
 Most floating floor styles consist of tongue and grove construction for easy do-it-yourself assembly.
 Some products require the individual pieces be glued together while others offer glueless assembly.
 In either case the core of the material usually consists of a particleboard or plywood core with a plastic laminate or pre-finished wood veneer walking surface.